csv/ddpy/tutorial.md

 to_midi(df, 'periodic_trends.mid')
 ```

+#### Exercise
+Make a simple song from two variables that are somehow related.

 ### You're still making music
 We started with the example of mapping numbers
 to keys on a piano.
 You should treat this as a